JB060/hangman/README.md

 ### Welcome page
 - This is the first page you see when the app loads.
-On this page, there is a welcome message and a question to the user.
+On this page, there is a welcome message and a question for the user.
   The question asks the user if
-  they want to see the instructions or if they are happy to go ahead and play without seeing them.
+  they want to see the instructions or are happy to go ahead and play without seeing them.
 <img src="/images/1.png" alt= "">

 ### Rules